-Designated a Local Historic Place for its association with the Gibson family, 185 Canada Street was built by Henry Pickard in 1864 for Alexander “Boss” Gibson, local entrepreneur who made his fortune in the lumber industry and is credited with the industrial development of the former town of Marysville, now part of the City of Fredericton.
-Gibson lived in the home until 1866, at which time he built an ornate mansion in the area known as “Nob Hill.”
-Atop “Nob Hill,” Gibson had a view of the Nashwaak River, his cotton mill, and the numerous tenement homes he constructed for his employees and their families.
+The Alexander “Boss” Gibson Home, built by Henry Pickard in 1864 for local lumber industry magnate Alexander “Boss” Gibson, holds a Local Historic Place designation due to its ties with the Gibson family.
+Located at 185 Canada Street, this house was the residence of Gibson, who was instrumental in the industrial growth of the former town of Marysville, now a part of Fredericton.
+Gibson resided in this house until 1866, after which he constructed a grand mansion in the region known as “Nob Hill.”
+From atop “Nob Hill,” Gibson could overlook the Nashwaak River, his cotton mill, and the numerous tenement houses he had built for his workers and their families.

-The significance of this home also resides in its location on Canada Street.
-When Gibson purchased Rankin’s Mill in 1862, the sale included a grist mill, a blacksmith shop, a supervisor’s cottage, a store and several homes for the workmen.
-As Gibson’s own home was constructed, so were twenty additional houses for his employees along Canada Street.
-These homes marked the beginning of the community building boom which lasted for nearly two decades.
+This home’s significance is also tied to its location on Canada Street.
+Gibson’s 1862 purchase of Rankin’s Mill included a grist mill, a blacksmith’s shop, a supervisor’s cottage, a store, and several workers’ homes.
+Concurrently with the construction of Gibson’s house, twenty additional dwellings were erected for his employees along Canada Street.
+This housing initiative marked the commencement of a community building surge that spanned almost two decades.

 Known as “the big house” by Marysville locals, the original Gibson Mansion was constructed in the 1860s.
 Mrs. Gibson worked in collaboration with architect Matthew Stead, who also designed the local church, to achieve a Gothic Victorian aesthetic.
 The house featured a ballroom that spanned its entire length, a spiraling staircase that ascended to the third floor, and a marble fountain in the grounds.